getsentry/rfcs/text/0073-event-origin.md

 integrations enabled.
 The downside is that the SDK sends this list for each event, not giving us insights into how many events/transactions/spans stem from a specific parts of the SDK.
-Furthermore, knowing what created an event, transaction, or span helps debug SDK issues.
+Furthermore, knowing what created an event, transaction, or span helps investigating issues.

 # Options Considered